Body cavity search: Legal standing

 Some inmates and human rights activists argue that body cavity searches are done not so much to stop the flow of contraband but rather to harass and humiliate detainees.
 A visual inspection of the rectum will not reveal objects concealed deeply inside.
 Likewise, it is possible to circumvent detection during manual body cavity searches.
 In some instances, suspects swallow packages of drugs protected by condoms and allow them to pass through their digestive tract.
 Only diagnostic imaging will reveal the concealed contraband, invalidating the body cavity search.

 X-ray diagnostic images can reveal concealed contraband that could not otherwise be detected.
-The yellow marks show capsules of illegal drugs swallowed by the suspect.
+The yellow marks show capsules of illegal drugs.
+They were swallowed by the suspect, and are visible in the stomach and intestines.
 Such smugglers are often called drug packers or mules.

 Because these searches are highly invasive and greatly compromise an individual’s right of privacy, the legality of visual and manual body cavity searches is frequently contested.